douglasgreen/outlines/language/latin_grammar.md

 -   Continuing Latin studies involves a combination of structured learning, practical application, and immersion in the language.
 -   Latin's relevance in modern contexts provides various avenues for applying the language and understanding its influence.
 -   Regular practice in reading, writing, speaking, and listening is essential for maintaining and advancing proficiency in Latin.

+## Glossary of Terms

+**Nominative (Nominativus)**: The subject case, used for the subject of a sentence.

+**Genitive (Genitivus)**: Indicates possession, similar to 'of' or 's' in English.

+**Dative (Dativus)**: The indirect object case, used to indicate to whom or for whom something is done.

+**Accusative (Accusativus)**: The direct object case, used for the object of a verb.

+**Ablative (Ablativus)**: Used for many purposes including location, time, and means.

+**Vocative (Vocativus)**: Used for addressing someone directly.

+**Conjugation**: The variation of the form of a verb depending on mood, tense, voice, person, and number.

+**Declension**: A group of nouns classified by their endings in different cases.

+**Verb**: A word that denotes an action, occurrence, or state of being.

+**Noun**: A word that represents a person, place, thing, or idea.

+**Adjective**: A word that describes or modifies a noun.

+**Adverb**: A word that modifies a verb, adjective, or other adverbs.

+**Pronoun**: A word that takes the place of a noun.

+**Preposition**: A word used before a noun or pronoun to form a phrase modifying another word in the sentence.

+**Imperative Mood**: Verb form used for commands or requests.

+**Infinitive**: The basic form of a verb, without an inflection binding it to a particular subject or tense.

+**Participle**: A form of a verb that is used in a sentence to modify a noun, noun phrase, verb, or verb phrase.

+**Subjunctive Mood**: Used to express various states of unreality such as wish, emotion, possibility, judgment, opinion, obligation, or action that has not yet occurred.

+**Indicative Mood**: The mood of verbs expressing simple statements of fact.

+**Gerund**: A verbal noun, similar to the -ing form in English.